niklasstoffers/gitlab-auto-approve/README.md

 <br>

 > [!WARNING]
 > We strongly recommend enabling HTTPS as traffic will be unencrypted and publicly visible otherwise.
-This traffic will include confidential information such as usernames, project names and more!
+This traffic will include confidential information such as usernames, project names, project/group access tokens and more!